KWDB/docs/en/db-operation/storage-mgmt.md

 - Deployments using mechanical hard disk storage
 - Applications requiring high write throughput

 When enabled, the system automatically creates a `raftlog` subdirectory within the time-series engine directory.
-Log files are managed through an intelligent rotation mechanism:

-- Active log files rotate to historical files when they reach 512MB
+Active log files automatically rotate to historical files when they reach 512MB.
+The system checks for merge eligibility every 30 minutes.
-- Historical files automatically merge when more than 6 accumulate
-- The system checks for merge eligibility every 5 minutes

 ### Configuration